Evercore set to lose out as Aramco reshuffles IPO roles: sources

 HSBC, which was chosen as a global coordinator, could now end up with a more marginal role, two of the sources said.

-HSBC declined to comment and Saudi Aramco did not respond to a request for comment.
+HSBC and Saudi Aramco declined to comment.

 Although Saudi Aramco is known for having paid relatively low banking fees in the past, banks competed fiercely for an IPO mandate in late 2016 because it was viewed as a gateway to other deals expected to emerge from Saudi Arabia’s privatisation plan.